NickAger/nickager.github.io/_posts/2016-04-20-avoiding-any-arrays.md

 date: 2016-04-20
 excerpt_separator: <!--more-->
 ---
-In my previous post "[Unexpected behaviour with Swift's [Any]]({% post_url 2016-04-19-swift-any-arrays %})", I declared an array containing integers or nested arrays of integers as:
+In my previous post "[Unexpected behaviour with Swift's [Any]]({% post_url 2016-04-19-swift-any-arrays %})", I declared a nested array of integers as:

 ```swift
 let a : [Any] = [1,2,[3],[4,[5,6]],[[7]], 8]